 5. The Barn

-Pro Tip: All seating is outdoors at The Barn, either in a tent or in the garden.
+Pro Tip: The Barn only offers outdoor seating, either in a tent or in the garden.
 If it’s a chilly day, dress warm.

 6. Half Moon Bay Bakery